csev/cc4e/book/chap01.md

 The functions can appear in either order, and in one source file or in two.
 Of course if the source appears in two files, you will have to say more to compile and load it than if it all appears in one, but that is an operating system matter, not a language attribute.
 For the moment, we will assume that both functions are in the same file, so whatever you have learned about running C programs will not change.

-The function power is called twice in the line
+The function `power` is called twice in the line

     printf("%d %d %d\n", i, power(2,i), power(-2,i));

-Each call passes two arguments to power, which each time returns an integer to be formatted and printed.
-In an expression, power (2 , i) is an integer just as 2 and i are.
+Each call passes two arguments to `power`, which each time returns an integer to be formatted and printed.
+In an expression, `power(2, i)` is an integer just as `2` and `i` are.
 (Not all functions produce an integer value; we will take this up in Chapter 4.)

-In power the arguments have to be declared appropriately so their types are known.
+In `power` the arguments have to be declared appropriately so their types are known.
 This is done by the line

     int x, n;